 What are the methods of integration?

-All modules support integration with either of the two independent methods:
+All modules support integration with either of the three independent methods:

 - Widget integration - a quick and easy method of integration, recommended for the extension of existing projects,